Clinton Covered Bridge: Use

 To partially recover the costs of construction and maintenance, also to earn a profit, the Clinton Covered Bridge was a toll bridge, because of this it would also be considered a private bridge.
 The toll keepers lived and worked out of the toll house located on the north corner of the Clinton side of the bridge.
 Francis Cunningham would be the toll keeper from around 1870 until his death in 1880.
 A.T.
 Patterson, who worked for J.J.
-Daniels building the Terra Haute Ohio Street Covered Bridge and Hirem Bishop building the Clinton Covered Bridge, worked as a toll keeper in his retirement years.
+Daniels building the Terre Haute Ohio Street Covered Bridge and Hirem Bishop building the Clinton Covered Bridge, worked as a toll keeper in his retirement years.
 There is a source that claims a Mr. Weber was the last toll keeper, but another source states that John H. Birt was actually the last toll keeper.
 Mr. Birt lived in the toll house and maintained a shoe shop there where he made and repaired shoes.
 Dr. J.H.
 Bogart was the last private owner of the bridge.
 In February 1892 he sold it to the Vermillion County Commissions for $4,500 with a few stipulations.
 First, he wanted to retain possession and continue collecting tolls until the bridge was destroyed, and, second, he would be the one to destroy it, in a safe and acceptable manner.